 The red velvet cookie dough is basically a big batch of edible cookie dough with mini chocolate chips and red food coloring mixed in.
 It's similar to the red velvet cookie dough I made for my Red Velvet Cookie Dough Ice Cream, but with a little more flour to stabilize it a bit more for the purpose of these bars.

-I made a white chocolate ganache to spread over the top of the bars and added a healthy amount of sprinkles on top.
+Pour white chocolate ganache over the top of the dough and smooth evenly with a spatula.
+Add a generous amount of sprinkles over the top.

 In case you're wondering, I used my Sweetapolita Twinkle Sprinkle Medley for this.
 Her sprinkles are the BEST ever and I only use them when it really, really counts.
 Like on these red velvet cookie dough bars.